crossminer/FOCUS/README.md

 ## Examples of FOCUS recommendations

-By means of the IDE, FOCUS provides two main types of recommendations in two separate tabs as shown in the picture above.
+By means of the IDE, FOCUS provides two main types of recommendations in two separate tabs as shown in the picture below.
 By the first tab, it displays a ranked list of API calls while by the second tab, there are real snippets of code.
 As a matter of fact, our tool only provides and presents recommendations, and integrating the recommended APIs or source code is purely at the developers' discretion, i.e., they will decide whether and how to adopt the recommended API calls and/or code snippets.
 With the recommendations provided by FOCUS, developers can embed into their IDE by copying and pasting fragments of the recommended code into the editing window.

 <p align="center">
 <img src="https://github.com/crossminer/FOCUS/blob/master/images/FOCUS_IDE.png" width="850">